Stripe users in Australia can accept Bulk Electronic Clearing System (BECS) Direct Debit payments from customers with an

 - The day you plan to debit the customer’s bank account

-- The BECS guidelines suggest to send notifications at least 14 calendar days before you create a payment, but are not prescriptive.
+- The BECS guidelines suggest sending notifications at least 14 calendar days before you create a payment, but this isn’t mandatory.
 The default Stripe pre-debit email happens the day before the account gets debited.
 These pre-debit notifications should help you avoid unnecessary debit failures and disputes.
-For recurring payments of the same amount (e.g., a subscription of a fixed amount), you may indicate multiple upcoming debits with corresponding dates in a single notice.
+For recurring payments of the same amount (e.g., a subscription of a fixed amount), you can include multiple upcoming debits with corresponding dates in a single notice.

-BECS Direct Debit provides a dispute process for bank account holders to dispute payments.
-As such, you should make the appropriate decisions regarding your business and how you approach BECS Direct Debit payments.
+BECS Direct Debit provides a dispute process for bank account holders to dispute payments so you should familiarize yourself with this process if you decide to accept BECS Direct Debit payments.

-For up to 7 years, a customer can dispute a debit payment on their account through their bank on a “no questions asked” basis.
-The customer’s bank honors all disputes within this period; if a customer disputes a charge and the customer’s bank accepts the request to return the funds, Stripe immediately removes the funds for the charge from your Stripe account.
+For up to 7 years, a customer can dispute a debit payment through their bank on a “no questions asked” basis.
+Their bank honors all disputes within this period.
+If they dispute a charge and their bank accepts the request to return the funds, Stripe immediately removes the funds from your Stripe account.

 If a dispute gets created, Stripe sends both the

 charge.dispute.closed webhook events, and deducts the amount of the dispute and associated dispute fee from your Stripe balance.

-Unlike credit card disputes, all BECS Direct Debit disputes are final, and there is no appeals process.
-If a customer successfully disputes a payment, you must reach out to them if you would like to resolve the situation.
-If you’re able to come to an arrangement and your customer is willing to return the funds to you, they need to make a new payment.
+Unlike credit card disputes, all BECS Direct Debit disputes are final and can’t be appealed.
+If a customer successfully disputes a payment, contact them to resolve the situation.
+If you can come to an agreement and your customer is willing to return the funds to you, they need to make a new payment.

-During the payment flow, businesses must collect a mandate which gives them an authorization to debit the account.
-In the BECS Direct Debit system, these mandates are called Direct Debit Requests or DDRs.
+During the payment process, businesses must collect a mandate that authorizes them to debit the account.
+In the BECS Direct Debit system, these mandates are called Direct Debit Requests, or DDRs.